Luigi Marzoli Arms and Armor Museum

 The “Geronimo Stilton.
 Brescia Musei Adventures” app-game

-Fabumouse news for all the little Geronimo Stilton fans: the most beloved mouse journalist awaits all children in the museums of Brescia to start an adventure that will make their moustaches twitch with excitement!
+Fabumouse news for all the little Geronimo Stilton fans: the mouse-journalist most loved by children the world over, has arrived in the museums of Brescia for an adventure that will make their whiskers twitch with excitement!

-For the first time ever, Geronimo Stilton is the protagonist of a museum app-game for children aged 6+ entitled Geronimo Stilton.
+For the first time ever, Geronimo Stilton is the protagonist of a museum app-game dedicated to children aged 6 and over entitled Geronimo Stilton.
 Brescia Musei Adventures.

 Tablets are available free of charge at the Arms Museum ticket office.

-The Bookshop, located at the Infopoint and at the Luigi Marzoli Arms Museum ticket office, offers a wide selection of books dedicated to the Castle area and the museum complex, as well as a rich selection of merchandise.
+The Museum of the Luigi Marzoli Arms and Armor Museum Bookshop, located next to the ticket office, offers a wide selection of books dedicated to the museum, as well as a rich selection of merchandise.

 Refreshments and lounge area